queryluke/masseffect-5e-data/data/rules/damage-and-healing.md

 #### Death Saving Throws
 Whenever you start your turn with 0 hit points, you must make a special saving throw, called a death saving throw, to determine whether you creep closer to death or hang onto life.
 Unlike other saving throws, this one isn't tied to any ability score.
-You are in the hands of fate now, aided only by spells and features that improve your chances of succeeding on a saving throw.
+You are in the hands of fate now, aided only by powers and features that improve your chances of succeeding on a saving throw.

 Roll a d20.
 If the roll is 10 or higher, you succeed.
 Otherwise, you fail.
 A success or failure has no effect by itself.